evantahler/nodePhidgets/readme.markdown

 * git clone git://github.com/evantahler/nodePhidgets.git

+## Running node.js on a phidget board
+Phidget makes a line of phidget boards which themselves are small ARM Debian comptuers.
+It it possble to run node.js on them, and use this package locally.
+Here's a [gist](https://gist.github.com/1574158) with the steps and a [Blog Post](http://blog.evantahler.com/node-js-running-on-a-phidgets-sbc2-board) about hot to get this up and running.

 ## Interaction

 The Phidgets package exposes a few different ways of interacting with your Phidget board: